ocf/ocfweb/ocfweb/docs/docs/staff/procedures/ssl.md

 directory `/opt/puppet/shares/private/$fqdn/ssl` and place the key and cert in it.

-Add the `ocf_ssl` module to the server (e.g. by adding `puppetClass: ocf_ssl` to the server's LDAP entry).
+Add the `ocf_ssl` module to the server (e.g. by adding it to the server's hiera config).
 This will provide the files:

 * `/etc/ssl/private/${fqdn}.key`
 * `/etc/ssl/private/${fqdn}.crt`